Maison Dentaire Specialist Clinic

 anything

 For larger restorations, yes.
-They offer better strength, durability, and fit compared to large fillings.
+Inlays and onlays provide better strength, durability, and fit compared to large direct fillings.
+They also place less stress on the remaining tooth structure over time.

-Ceramic and composite options are tooth-coloured and designed to blend naturally with your smile.
+Ceramic and composite options are tooth-coloured and blend naturally with your smile.
+We select the shade carefully to match your surrounding teeth.

 Costs vary depending on the material used, tooth position, and case complexity.
 A personalised quotation will be provided after assessment.